 In 2021, the Texas Legislature enacted Texas Senate Bill 9 (SB9) which amended portions of the Texas Code of Criminal Procedure including Articles 17.03 and 17.15, increasing judicial oversight when granting personal bonds.

-In some situations a PR bond can be replaced with a traditional bail bond, allowing the defendant to work directly with a licensed bail bond company instead of remaining under certain pre-trial supervision conditions when permitted by the court.
+In some situations, a PR bond can be replaced with a traditional bail bond, allowing the defendant to work directly with a licensed bail bond company instead of remaining under certain pre-trial supervision conditions when permitted by the court.

 Yes.
 In many cases a defense attorney can request a bond reduction hearing if the bail amount set by the court is considered excessively high.